Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 5: Check user role assignment in database

 **Expected Results:**
-- Step 1: Sign Up modal opens with registration form
-- Step 2: Form fields accept input and display entered values
-- Step 3: System processes registration and creates account
-- Step 4: Success notification appears confirming account creation
-- Step 5: User is assigned default 'visitor' role in user_roles table
+The Sign Up modal should open when the sign up button is clicked, displaying a registration form with fields for first name, last name, email, and password.
+All form fields should accept input and display the entered values correctly.
+Upon clicking the Sign Up button, the system should process the registration request, validate the input data, and create a new user account in the Supabase authentication system.
+A success notification should appear confirming that the account was created successfully.
+The new user should be automatically assigned the default 'visitor' role in the user_roles table, which determines their access permissions and available features.

 **Actual Results:**
-- Step 1: Sign Up modal opens with registration form
-- Step 2: Form fields accept input and display entered values
-- Step 3: System processes registration and creates account
-- Step 4: Success notification appears confirming account creation
-- Step 5: User is assigned default 'visitor' role in user_roles table
+Sign Up modal opened with all required fields.
+Registration processed successfully.
+Success notification displayed.
+User assigned default 'visitor' role automatically.

 **Status:** Passed